carolin-m/carolin-m.github.io/_posts/2022-06-24_PhD-award_Jena.md

 I am delighted to announce that I have won the PhD Award from the Faculty of Chemistry and Earth Sciences of the Friedrich Schiller University Jena.
 ____________

-Many thanks to the working group, collaboration partners (#CataLight) and my supervisor Benjamin Dietzek-Ivansic – without you this would not have been possible.
+Many thanks to the working group, collaboration partners (especially the CataLight team) and my supervisor Benjamin Dietzek-Ivansic – Without YOU this would not have been possible.